TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Kickstart/Index.rst

             ..  container:: card-body

-                *   Create a directory with the extensions name
+                *   Create a directory with the extension name
                 *   Create the :ref:`files-composer-json`
                 *   Create the :ref:`ext_emconf-php` for legacy installations